whisthq/whist/webserver/README.md

 1. Make sure that your code follows the guidelines outlined in our [Python Webserver Coding Philosophy](https://www.notion.so/tryfractal/Code-Philosophy-Webserver-backend-d036205444464f8b8a61dc36eeae7dbb).

-2. Lint your code by running `black .` and `pylint app` from the `webserver` directory.
+2. Lint your code by running `black --config ../pyproject.toml .` and `pylint --rcfile=../pylintrc app auth0.py payments` from the `webserver` directory.
 If this does not pass, your code will fail Github CI.
-NOTE: Depending on where the directory containing your virtual environment is located, `black .` may attempt to lint the source code for all of the packages specified in your requirements files.
-In this case, use the --exclude flag.
+NOTE: Depending on where the directory containing your virtual environment is located, `black --config ../pyproject.toml .` may attempt to lint the source code for all of the packages specified in your requirements files.
+In this case, specify `--extend-exclude` (see `black --help`).

 3. Run all test files by running `bash run_tests.sh` in the `webserver/tests` directory.
 NOTE: If you have written new functions, make sure it has a corresponding test, or code reviewers will request changes on your PR.